jareddarlington/jareddarlington/README.md

-## Jared @ UW Paul Allen School
+# Jared @ UW Paul G. Allen School

 I'm a sophomore computer engineering major studying at the University of Washington's Paul G. Allen School of Computer Science & Engineering.

-Looking for research opportunities spring 2025.
+> Looking for research opportunities spring 2025.

 ### I'm interested in:

--   machine learning
+-   Machine learning
--   pure and applied math
+-   Pure and applied math
--   accessible technology
+-   Accessible technology
--   anything math or cs related
+-   Anything math or cs related

 ### I'm looking to learn more about:

--   computational neuroscience and biology
+-   Computational neuroscience and biology
--   robotics
+-   Robotics